Madani00/Philosophers/README.md

 Thread Synchronization: Use synchronization primitives (like condition variables) to control the execution order.

 ## What is a mutex in C? (pthread_mutex)
+A mutex  is a synchronization primitive used to protect shared resources from simultaneous access by multiple threads.
+It ensures that only one thread can access a critical section at a time, preventing race conditions.

 ## Get return value from a thread (pthread_join)
 ```bash